mobiletest2016/machine-learning-articles/articles/what-is-dropout-reduce-overfitting-in-your-neural-networks.md

 With any improvement in machine learning, it's nice to have a theoretical improvement - but it's also important to test whether it really works.
 Srivastava et al. (2014) performed multiple tests to find out whether Dropout works.
 Firstly, they used various standard datasets (such as the MNIST dataset) to test whether Dropout improves model performance across a wide range of classification problems.

-Secondly, they checked how it performed with a variety of other regularizers (yielding the insight that max-norm regularization together with Dropout works best - but let's take a look at these results in more detail later), and thirdly, Srivastava et al. (2014) investigated which dropout rates (i.e., which parameter \[latex\]p\[/latex\]) work best and how data size impacts Dropout performance.
+Secondly, they checked how it performed with a variety of other regularizers (yielding the insight that max-norm regularization together with Dropout works best - but let's take a look at these results in more detail later), and thirdly, Srivastava et al. (2014) investigated which dropout rates (i.e., which parameter $p$) work best and how data size impacts Dropout performance.
 Let's take a look!

 [![](images/mnist.png)]